tomjoht/learnapidoc/_docs/code_tutorials/docapis_code_difficulty.md

 Check out the following video clip from engineer Ruthie Ben Dor during a Write the Docs conference.
 Responding to the question, "What are the three most important elements of producing API documentation?"
 Ruthie emphasizes the need to include code samples.

+{% if site.format == "kindle" or site.format == "pdf" %}
+This content doesn't embed well in print, as it contains YouTube videos.
+Please go to https://idratherbewriting.com/learnapidoc/docapis_code_difficulty.html to view the content.
+{% endif %}

+{% if site.format == "web" %}

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oItYMZHJv3g?start=252" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+{% endif %}

 Around the 4:15 mark, Ruthie says,